OpenFn/lightning/README.md

 ```
 asdf install  # Install language versions
 mix local.hex
+mix deps.get
 mix local.rebar --force
 mix ecto.create # Create a development database in Postgres
+mix ecto.migrate
 ```

+### Run the app

+Lightening is a web app.
+To run it, start the development server by running `mix phx.server`.
+Once the server started, see the app running in `localhost:4000`

 ## Running Tests